CollectionOfAtoms/CollectionOfAtoms.github.io/README.md

 Jesse Caldwell

 ##Objectives & Content
-* I don't know what I want to do yet
+* Now there's something eles I wish to do, but I'm still not sure.
 * But I'll figure it out eventually
 * This is a bullet list
 * Now I'm doing some new stuff.